 SELECTED TALKS & WORKSHOPS

-Plant Planet workshops with Mundane Matters at Powerhouse Museum, SCAF, and Purpose 2016
+Plant Planet workshops with Mundane Matters Powerhouse Museum 2016

 Architecture Workshop.
 Architects of Tomorrow.
 Sydney Architecture Festival 2015